KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/distort.rst

       No
    :**Known bugs**:
       No
+   :**Color depth**:
+      8bit
+   :**Tutorial**:
+      No

 .. rst-class:: clear-both

 .. rubric:: Description

-This effect/filter creates an overlapping wave distortion with adjustable amplitude and frequency giving the video a plasma appearance.
+This effect/filter creates an overlapping wave distortion with adjustable amplitude, frequency, and speed giving the video a plasma appearance.

+Compare with the :doc:`/effects_and_filters/video_effects/transform_distort_perspective/wave` effect.

 .. rubric:: Parameters